HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 Identifying language with the lang attribute enhances screen reader support and facilitates automatic browser translations.
 This feature benefits all users.
 For instance, without the lang attribute, Chrome's automatic translation feature may produce inaccurate translations.
 Manuel Matuzović provides an example of [how missing lang attributes can lead to translation errors](https://www.matuzo.at/blog/lang-attribute/).
 The lang attribute is also helpful when [styling web pages for different languages and reading directions](https://chenhuijing.com/blog/css-for-i18n/), as Chen Hui-Jing points out.

 {{ figure_markup(
-  caption="Mobile sites have a valid lang attribute..", content="86.2%", classes="big-number",
+  caption="Mobile sites have a valid lang attribute.", content="86.2%", classes="big-number",
   sheets_gid="559595084",